-MANIFESTATION DETERMINATION FINDINGS

-Student: , Birth date:// Date://
+Birth date:// Date://

-(Last) (First)

-District of Residence: School:
+School:

-Teacher: Grade: Gender: M 🗌 F CSIS:
+Gender: M F CSIS:

-Parent/Guardian: Phone :(H) (W) (C)
+none :( H) (W) (C)

-Address: City:Zip:
+City:Zip:

-Is the student limited in Eng ish proficiency?
-Yes 🗆 No Primary Language:
+□ No Primary Language:

-Date of Current IEP: Date of last assessment:
+te of last assessment:

-Disability:Cu rrent educational setting(s);

 Date of the Current IEP: The date of the last agreed upon, signed IEP.

 Date of the Last Assessment: The date of the last 3-year triennial or complete psycho-educational assessment.